Quansight/qpub/README.md

-nikola             build the documentation with nikola pip                install pip requirements precommit          configure .pre-commit-config.yml for linting and formatting pyproject          infer the pyproject.toml configuration for the project requirements_txt   infer the project dependencies and write them to a requirements.txt setup_cfg          infer the declarative setup.cfg configuration for the project sphinx             build the documentation with sphinx test               test the project with pytest toc                infer the table of contents for the jupyter_book documentation.
+nikola             build the documentation with nikola pip                install pip requirements precommit          configure .pre-commit-config.yml for linting and formatting pyproject          generate a pyproject.toml packaging and configuration file requirements_txt   infer the project dependencies and write them to a requirements.txt setuptools         configure setuptools to package the project sphinx             build the documentation with sphinx test               test the project with pytest toc                infer the table of contents for the jupyter_book documentation.